 - (a) The Board, acting through the Governance and Nominating Committee, is responsible for determining whether or not each director is an "independent" director within the meaning of section 1.4 of NI 52-110.
 In summary, a director is "independent" under the Corporation's standards as set forth in section 1.4 if the Board determines that the director has no material relationship with the Corporation or any of its affiliates, or with the Corporation's auditors, either directly or indirectly, or is a partner, shareholder or officer of the Corporation's auditor.
 In addition, certain relationships deem a director not to be "independent".
 The determinations are based on information concerning the personal, business and other relationships and dealings between the directors and the Corporation.
 To do this the Committee analyzes the relationships of the directors with the Corporation and its affiliates based on information collected through biographical material, reports and questionnaires completed by the directors.
 The Board has determined that the following directors are "independent": William G. Davis, William A. Dimma, Bruce W. Gowan, Donald C. Lowe, Richard A. Neill and James S. Palmer.
+In addition, the Board has determined that Steven Somerville who is a proposed nominee for election is also "independent".
 The Board has determined that all the members of the Audit Committee (William A. Dimma, Bruce W. Gowan and Donald C. Lowe) meet the additional independence requirements for membership on public company audit committees. - (b) Each of the following directors is not an "independent" director within the meaning of section 1.4 of NI 52-110: - (i) N. Murray Edwards has a material relationship with the Corporation. - (ii) Larry G. Moeller is an officer of Edco Financial Holdings Ltd, a private company controlled by Mr. Edwards. - (iii) James S. Butyniec is the President and Chief Executive Officer of the Corporation. - (c) A majority of the directors are "independent" within the meaning of section 1.4 of NI 52-110.

-(d) The following table sets forth the name of each director of the Company who is presently a director of another issuer that is a reporting issuer and the name of the other issuer.
+(d) The following table sets forth the name of each director of the Corporation and the proposed nominee for election as a director of the Corporation who, as at March 22, 2013, is a director of another issuer that is a reporting issuer and the name of the other issuer.
 The information below has been provided by each director.

-Name of the Director Name of the other issuer N. Murray Edwards Canadian Natural Resources Limited Ensign Energy Services Inc. William G. Davis The First American Corporation Revera, Inc. BPO Properties Ltd. Home Capital Group Inc. Home Trust Company Bruce W. Gowan IWG Technologies, Inc. Radiant Energy Corporation Donald C. Lowe Integrated Asset Management Corp.
-Larry G. Moeller Imperial Metals Corporation Crocotta Energy Inc. Jovian Capital Corporation James S. Palmer Canadian Natural Resources Limited
+Name of the Director Name of the other issuer N. Murray Edwards Canadian Natural Resources Limited Ensign Energy Services Inc. William G. Davis The First American Corporation Revera, Inc. BPO Properties Ltd. Home Capital Group Inc. Home Trust Company William A. Dimma Home Capital Group Inc. Great Canadian Gaming Corporation Bruce W. Gowan IWG Technologies, Inc. Donald C. Lowe Integrated Asset Management Corp.
+Larry G. Moeller Imperial Metals Corporation Crocotta Energy Inc. Jovian Capital Corporation James S. Palmer Canadian Natural Resources Limited Steven Somerville (Proposed nominee) Canam Coal Corp.

 - (e) The Board has established a policy of having as part of each meeting of the Board, sessions where the Board meets independently of management and the "independent" directors meet privately.
 The Board has access to information independent of management through the external auditors. - (f) N. Murray Edwards is the Chairman of the Board and he is not an "independent" director.
 The Corporation does not have a lead director.
-The "independent" directors are all experienced directors, fully versed in corporate governance issues, given an opportunity at each Board meeting to meet independently and encouraged to discuss issues privately. - (g) Reference is made to "Business of the Meeting Election of Directors Board of Directors Attendance" for the attendance record of each director during 2011.
+The "independent" directors are all experienced directors, fully versed in corporate governance issues, given an opportunity at each Board meeting to meet independently and encouraged to discuss issues privately. - (g) Reference is made to "Business of the Meeting Election of Directors Board of Directors Attendance" for the attendance record of each director during 2012.